MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

 However, if you need to use a public IP address, you can improve security by limiting the IP addresses that can reach your VM to only the IP addresses used by the systems you use to connect to the Azure portal.
 Here's how:

 1. Open the Azure portal and navigate to your VM > **Networking** > **Inbound port rules**.
-2. If you already installed Windows Admin Center and configured it to open an inbound port for your public IP address, select PortForWAC.
+2. If you already installed Windows Admin Center and configured it to open an inbound port for your public IP address, select **PortForWAC**.
 Otherwise, select **Add inbound port rule**.
 3. Provide the following values, specifying the public IP addresses of your management systems (separated with commas), and optionally changing the destination port from port 6516.
 Then select **Add**.

    | Field                        | Value              |